CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 level-ice schemes, this water is handled by the macro-scale drainage in the sealvl scheme.

-* *Percolation Drainage.* Percolation drainage implemented in the mushy thermodynamics scheme.
+* *Percolation Drainage.* Percolation drainage is implemented in the mushy thermodynamics scheme.
 The harmonic mean of the permeability of the ice column is estimated, as is the hydraulic head (the height of the pond-air interface above sea level, see above).
 Then the drainage rate